-The main purpose of the non-portable mode is to support some legacy extensions, e.g. Seam Solder.
+The main purpose of the non-portable mode is to support some legacy extensions.
 It's highly recommended to use the portable mode whenever possible - non-portable mode may lead to unexpected behaviour during initialization process.

 20.4.
 Mapping CDI contexts to HTTP requests